 - Vaginal bleeding after menopause

-Once identified, polyps can be removed surgically through a hysteroscopy.
-A general anesthetic is sometimes required for this procedure.
+Once identified, polyps can be removed surgically through a hysteroscope.
+Removal of polyp is advisable in all women with symptoms and in postmenopausal women.
+Hysteroscopic removal of uterine polyps can be performed without anaesthesia or under local anaesthesia.
+A general anaesthetic is sometimes required for this procedure.
 Uterine polyps, once removed, can recur.
 It’s possible that you might need to undergo treatment more than once if you experience recurring uterine polyps.
-If the polyps are found to contain cancerous cells, hysterectomy (removal of the uterus) becomes necessary.
+If the polyps are found to contain precancerous or cancerous cells, hysterectomy (removal of the uterus) may become necessary.